sphinx-doc/sphinx/doc/config.rst

    requires the :program:`hiutil` and :program:`codesign` command line tools, neither of which are Open Source.

+   You can disable the use of these tools using :confval:`applehelp_disable_external_tools`, but the result will not be a valid help book until the indexer is run over the ``.lproj`` folders within the bundle.

 .. confval:: applehelp_bundle_name

    The basename for the Apple Help Book.
 Defaults to the :confval:`project`